GhostOrder28/inmobitas-api-graphql/README.md

 # Inmobitas Graphql API.
-_This is the Graphql version of the original [inmobitas-api](https://github.com/GhostOrder28/inmobitas-api)._
+_This is the Graphql version of the original [inmobitas-api](https://github.com/GhostOrder28/inmobitas-api), currently a work in progress._

 The idea of the App is to facilitate the tasks of a real estate agent helping him or her to arrange the information of the clients(owners) and their estates, for this the developed application offers the following features:
 * Authentication and Authorization both local and OAuth.